richardschoen/MonoOniSamples/MonoListTimeZones/MonoListTimeZones/README.md

 environment variable named: TZ to set the desired local timezone before any date/time functions are called.

 **Running the program from a PASE or QSHELL command line screen**<br>
-`cd /MonoOniSamples/MonoListTimeZones (or the directory where the EXE was created.)` `mono MonoHelloWorld.exe`
+`cd /MonoOniSamples/MonoListTimeZones/MonoListTimeZones/bin/Debug (or the directory where the EXE was created.)`

+`mono MonoListTimeZones.exe`

 **Running the program using the MONO CL command**<br>
 ```